cutsea110/cargo-anatomy/docs/output-schema.md

 the `-a` flag is used a `details` object is also present containing class and dependency information.
 The `warnings` object aggregates workspace wide notices such as detected dependency cycles.

+The `meta` object records the version of `cargo-anatomy` and the configuration values used for the run.

 ## Metrics Object